Gapminder/gapminder-ai/automation-api/yival_experiments/README.md

 When the experiment is completed, Yival will start a web server to show the results.

+### Setup environment variables
+Here are a list of environment variables that needed to be set (in automation-api/.env file) before running experiments, depending on the model we are testing:

+- OpenAI models: OPENAI_API_KEY and OPENAI_ORG_ID
+- Hugging Face models: HUGGINGFACEHUB_API_TOKEN
+- Replicate models: REPLICATE_API_KEY
+- Alibaba models: DASHSCOPE_API_KEY
+- Google Gemini API: GEMINI_API_KEY
+- VertexAI models: VERTEX_SERVICE_ACCOUNT_CREDENTIALS, VERTEXAI_PROJECT and VERTEXAI_LOCATIONS

+Some notes on VertexAI:

+- VERTEXAI_LOCATIONS can be a comma separated list of gcp regions, to get over the limit of 5 requests per minute of Gemini
+- follow the instruction in [DEV.md](https://github.com/Gapminder/gapminder-ai/blob/main/automation-api/DEV.md#obtaining-developer-specific-service-account-credentials-base64-encoded) to obtain VERTEX_SERVICE_ACCOUNT_CREDENTIALS

 ## 7. Generate a result xlsx from output

 To convert the pickle files to Excel file: